javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 The above code performs bitwise operations using OpenCV functions and returns a new image with the following conditions applied:
 - `bitwise_and`: Sets a pixel to 255 (white) only if the corresponding pixels in both input images are 255.
 - `bitwise_or`: Sets a pixel to 255 if at least one of the corresponding pixels in the input images is 255.
-- `bitwise_xor`:  Sets a pixel to 255 only if one (and only one) of the corresponding pixels in the input images is 255.
+- `bitwise_xor`:  If the corresponding pixels in the input images are the same (both white or both black), the output will be black (0).
+ If one pixel is white (255) and the other is black (0), the output will be white (255).
 - `bitwise_not`: Flips the pixel values of the input image (turns 0 to 255 and vice versa).

 ### Displaying the Results